Paul Burstow MP says hospital plans 'lack credible leadership'

 "And on the basis of the evidence and the independent examination of the local proposals in my patch, they don't add up.

-"And across London, the issue is about the quality of the leadership, getting alongside local community leaders and getting them to see the case for change and making that case in a compelling way."'Bigger and better'
+"And across London, the issue is about the quality of the leadership, getting alongside local community leaders and getting them to see the case for change and making that case in a compelling way."

 Mark Spencer, medical director of NHS North West London, said: "We want to invest to make five hospitals bigger and better.

 "The services we have all over the capital, but particularly north-west London, are very variable.

 "Some of the A&Es we are describing have no paediatrics, no general surgery, no orthopedics behind the front door.

 "People somehow assume that their local hospital has everything, and that's not the case."